bmorioka/branden.morioka.github.io/index.md

 [LinkedIn Profile     ](https://www.linkedin.com/in/branden-morioka/) ||
 [     Facebook Profile](https://www.facebook.com/branden.morioka)

 Welcome, and thanks for stopping by!
-I'm a recent graduate of MIT with a BS in Mechanical Engineering with Computer Science concentration (Course 2A-6).
+I'm a recent graduate of MIT with a BS in Engineering (Course 2-A: Mechanical Engineering with Computer Science concentration).
 Keep scrolling to find out about some of my past personal projects!

 ## Independent Projects